amhewagama/corehr-solution/README.md

     Import Data: Easily import existing employee data into CoreHR using our guided tools.
     Customize Settings: Adjust the settings and configurations to match your specific HR processes and policies.
     Launch: Once set up, roll out CoreHR to your team and start optimizing your HR operations!

-## Contact Us

-For more information or to request a demo, please visit our website at [https://growthscope.lk/] or contact us directly at info@growthscope.lk.

-## License

 ## Contributing